 By the time I was optimistically hoping I was closer to the end of this torture session and looking at the view in this picture, I just had it.
 Poor Randa sat down by some boulder and cried.
 I cried because I wanted out.
 I cried because of the shame that I was to go back.
 I cried because I looked ahead and saw the crack between the 2 mountains that was even higher in altitude.
 I had no idea how much longer the hike was going to take.
 I couldn’t see the end.
 I cried most of all because I was feeling sorry for myself.
 I was thinking of how pathetic I was.
 That break to catch my breath was the longest.

 ‘Let it go, let it go, let it all go’.

 Those words kept ringing in my head.
 I decided to continue the hike.
 My friends must be at the top of that temple drinking mojitos by now.
 I had to join them.
 I decided to push myself and let go of every step.

 Let go of my past.
 Let go of the failed marriage.
 Let go of long hours of work.
 Let go of an unrewarding life.
 Let go of ignoring my body.
 Let go of an unfit life.
 Let go of all the negativity and the tears.
 Let go of what other people think or say.
 Let it all go.

-I was received at the top with a cheering band!
+I was received at the top by a cheering band!
 I finally got to the friggin’ temple.
 We stayed there for a while.
-No mojitos, but they did have some refreshing lemonade-like beverage that I gulped down in 2 seconds.
+No mojitos, but they did have some refreshing lemonade-like beverages that I gulped down in 2 seconds.
 Marco led us through an awesome breathing meditation with sounds that echoed beautifully against the rocks.
 At that moment… as I was ooing, eeing, and awwwing, I realized that when it gets tough, you need to push through the hardest.
 And that the pushing can be something as simple as… LETTING GO.